jcchikikomori/php7-starter/README.md

-# MyPHP Plus ("Plus", 'coz not only PHP!)
+# MyPHP
-## Version 0.3

-## Introduction
 The easiest and better way to learn PHP!
+Good for prototyping your app.
-Hard building up foundation for your web development?
-Want to build up with Laravel soon but you don't know PHP?
+Want to build your own app soon, but you don't know PHP?
+You also don't know about these frameworks like Laravel, Cake, Slim, etc.?
-Why don't you try this one!
-It could be better for you!
+Why don't you try this one?
 MyPHP!!

 ## Features
-* The difference is, this is structured (unlike building your own from scratch) to lessen maintenance, and errors
 * Quite but less modular but still easier for newbies, baby!
 * Using the modern and official PHP password hashing functions!
 * OOP Structured Codebase
-* Can do login & register
+* Can do CRUD, Login/Register, Pagination, & REST
-* Can do CRUD Functions
-* Can do Paginations
-* Can load external libraries like Composer & Bower
-* Documented and plenty of comments inside!
+* Quite Documented and plenty of comments inside!
-* Bug-free?
-(Unless your project is sophisticated)
-* Almost all basic functions already here!
 * Can do Hello World, of course!
 * Using Medoo for more easier database handling (called DB in Core)
 * Using Whoops for more sassy error reporting (using ErrorHandler and PrettyErrorHandler in Core)